SS Polonia: Building

 The ship had twin four-cylinder quadruple-expansion engines driving twin screws.
 Each engine had a 48 in stroke and cylinders of 23+1/4 in, 33 in, 47 in and 68 in bore.
 Between them, the engines developed 1,020 NHP.
 The engines were fed by six 215 lb_{f}/in^{2} single-ended boilers with a total heating surface of 15114 sqft.
 Her boilers were heated by 18 corrugated furnaces with a grate surface of 363 sqft.

 Service

 The East Asiatic Company registered Kursk in Liepāja in the Russian Empire.
 After the October Revolution, the UK Shipping Controller chartered her and placed her under Cunard Line management.
 In 1920, she was returned to the East Asiatic Company.
 Kursk was renamed Polonia, the Latin name for Poland.

 In 1930, the East Asiatic Company sold its Latvian subsidiary to Polish owners, who renamed the company Polskiego Transatlantyckiego Towarzystwa Okrętowego ("Polish Transatlantic Shipping Company Limited" or PTTO).
 The ships were operated by Gdynia America Line, which was restructured in 1934 to absorb PTTO.

+In 1933, Polonia inaugurated the Polish-Palestine Line of the Polish Transatlantic Shipping Company between Constanța and Haifa.